 Dec

 Teeth grinding, also known as bruxism, commonly affects many people.
 Yet, it can affect how you sleep and eat and impact everyday living.
 Bruxism can cause jaw tension and pain, painful chewing, tooth sensitivity, migraine headaches, earaches, and damaged teeth.
 It’s no wonder you want relief!
-At Cascadia Family Dental in Bend, Oregon, we offer Botox treatment for bruxism to help manage this condition.
-Here’s more information from Dr. Jared Adams about bruxism and how Botox works to ease bruxism symptoms.
+At Cascadia Family Dental in Bend, Oregon, we offer Botox treatment for bruxism to help manage ther condition.
+Here’s more information from Dr. Amberena Fairlee about bruxism and how Botox works to ease bruxism symptoms.

 Nighttime teeth grinding is an involuntary action that occurs while you sleep.
 You don’t control the force you clench and grind your teeth, which is why it can be serious.
 Consistent teeth grinding can damage your teeth, causing them to chip, crack, or break prematurely.
 Grinding your teeth at night can also have repercussions during the day by causing painful chewing, frequent headaches, or triggering TMJ. Â